 This program covers any University of Waterloo employee and contractors whose job duties involve hot work activities.

-Permits are required for cutting, welding, or soldering in university owned buildings.
+Permits are required for cutting, grinding, welding, or soldering in university owned buildings.
 Physical plant supplies, issues or may make arrangements for permits within a minimum of 48 hours prior notice.

 Fill out this form to apply for a hot work permit.

 Areas where hot work permits are not required